Daren Tan: Personal life

 Tan was educated at Bukit Panjang Pri School, Gan Eng Seng School and Ngee Ann Polytechnic.

 Tan founded Cahoots Social Network, an influencer marketing agency in 2016.

 Tan married Dr. Nadia Lum in November 2017, after having met through a mutual friend and got engaged after dating for almost two years.
 Their first child, a girl was born on 22 December 2018.
+Their second child, a boy, was born on 30 May 2022.